 After the Tax Year of Separation

 If it is the family home that is being gifted, then the normal rules apply.
-This means that the final eighteen months of ownership are automatically exempt.
-This reduces to nine months from April 2020.
+This means that the final nine months of ownership are automatically exempt.

 A further relief is available where a spouse ceases to live in the family home but has not notified an alternative property as their new main residence.
 This could be because they are staying with family or have moved into rental accommodation.
 The relief extends the period for which Capital Gains Tax Exemption is available.